Lee-DoHyeon/OrientationMap_Analyzier/README.md

 ### Acknowledgments

 We enjoyed the meal!
-Thanks to you, we were able to have a happy time😊
+Thanks to committee, we were able to have a happy time😊